 Print thermal shipping labels easily

-Now that you have your free (or close-to-free) hardware and labels, use AZLabels to print shipping labels directly from Seller Central (if you’re an Amazon seller) or your shipping software of choice.
+Now that you have your free (or close-to-free) hardware and labels use AZLabels to print shipping labels directly from Seller Central (if you’re an Amazon seller) or your shipping software of choice.
 For you Amazon folks, I go over how to do that in this post, along with how to get some extra free stuff every month just for being a Seller Journal reader.
-If you’re selling outside the platform and are looking for the best shipping platform, check out my list here.
+If you’re selling outside the platform and looking for the best shipping platform, check my list here.